mkosmo/hassio-addon-postgresql15/README.md

 system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

+## Deprecated

+As of October 2023, this add-on is deprecated.
+I would recommend migration to [this](https://github.com/alexbelgium/hassio-addons/tree/master/postgres) alternate which is better maintained.

 ## Support

 Got questions?